Kevin Donley: NAIA career wins leader, milestone wins

 Donley has more wins than any other NAIA head coach.
 Donley has attained this record while coaching three different NAIA football programs.

 On November 26, 2016, Donley attained a milestone win in his career.
 With his team's victory in the quarterfinal round of the NAIA playoffs, Donley recorded his 300th victory as a head coach.
 Donley became only the 13th coach in college football history, at all levels of play, to have reached this plateau.

 On November 25, 2017, Donley attained another milestone win.
 With his team's victory in the quarterfinal round of the NAIA playoffs, Donley recorded his 200th victory as the head coach of the Saint Francis Cougars.
 This victory came in Donley's 20th season as their coach.

 With 326 wins at the end of the 2018 football season, Donley began the 2019 season in 7th place all-time on the college football wins list.

 On November 2, 2019, Donley attained milestone victory #332.
 With his team's conference victory on the road against Lawrence Tech, Donley moved into a 6th place tie for all-time college football wins.
 The following week, the Cougars defeated Taylor University to give Donley sole possession of the 6th spot.

-On October 30,2021, Donley attained milestone victory #338.
-This ties Ken Sparks for 5th place all-time on the Collage football wins list.
+On October 30, 2021, Donley attained milestone victory #338.
+This ties Ken Sparks for 5th place all-time on the College football wins list.

 On September 10, 2022, Donley took sole possession of 5th place on the all-time wins list passing Ken Sparks with victory #339.